jkschneider/springone-distributed-monorepo/README.md

-# Rewriting Guava problems in Github
+# Gradle Summit 2017 - Distributed Refactoring across Github

+## Introduction

+This repository contains the speaker notes plus instructions for replicating the entire experiment featured in Jon's talk on distributed refactoring with Netflix Rewrite.

+The following instructions help you run the Rewrite rule we created in `rewrite-guava` at cloud scale on Google Cloud Dataproc against Google's latest snapshot of Github sources.

+The experiment can be run for less than $20 on Google Cloud Dataproc, so runs easily with the $300 credits Google provides on its free tier.

+## Talk Video

+`TODO: When the talk is available after the conference, check back!`

 ## BigQuery

-I've created a project in my Google Cloud account called `github-166820`.
+I've created a project in my Google Cloud account.
 Substitute your own project name for `myproject` in the queries below.

 ### Step 1: Identify all Java sources